Using driftplots#

 Aligning Amplitudes Across Sessions#

-driftplots provides options for excluding spikes based on their amplitudes and scaling the color of the scatter points by amplitude.
-This can be useful when a small number of high- or low-amplitude spikes dominate the color scaling, with a few very light/dark spots with the rest grey.
+driftplots provides options for excluding spikes based on their amplitudes.
+Options are also provided to adjust the color map scaling based on the amplitudes.
+This can be useful when a small number of high- or low-amplitude spikes dominate the color scaling i.e. there are a few very dark and/or light spots with the rest grey.

 import numpy as np